vanilla/docs/content/help/sso/social-connect.md

 ### Setting up social login in Twitter Connect

 1. Register Vanilla with Twitter at: [https://apps.twitter.com/app/new](https://apps.twitter.com/app/new)

-2. Set the **OAuth 2.0 Redirect URLs** by appending both `/entry/connect/twitter` and `/profile/twitterconnect` to the end of your forum’s URL.
-(If your forum is at `example.com/forum`, your Redirect URLs would be `http://example.com/forum/entry/connect/twitter` and `http://example.com/forum/profile/twitterconnect`).
+2. Set the **OAuth 2.0 Redirect URLs** by appending both `/entry/connect/twitter` and `/entry/twauthorize` to the end of your forum’s URL.
+(If your forum is at `https://community.example.com`, your Redirect URLs would be `https://community.example.com/entry/connect/twitter` and `https://community.example.com/entry/twauthorize`).

+**Note**
+* the redirect URLs should be HTTPs
+* the redirect URLs should have **no** following spaces or slashes (i.e., /entry/connect/twitter/ will not work, while entry/connect/twitter will)

 3. After registering, copy the "Consumer Key" and "Consumer Secret" into your Twitter plugin settings page from your Vanilla dashboard.

 ![Settings in Twitter](/img/help/addons/social/twitter/settings.png)